The best Cyber Monday deals 2020

 These days, however, the lines are completely blurred.
 Most brick-and-mortar stores have a large online presence and participate in both Black Friday and Cyber Monday.
 So in terms of retailers, there are no major differences between Black Friday and Cyber Monday.

 However, when it comes to deals — shoppers tend to favor Cyber Monday.
 Last year, shoppers spent a record-breaking $9.2 billion on Cyber Monday, according to Adobe data.
 That obliterated Black Friday ($7.4 billion) and Prime Day ($4.2 billion) sales for the same year.
-This year with the pandemic, online sales are expect to soar with sales that could top last year's numbers.
+This year with the pandemic, online sales are expect to soar with sales that are predicted to top last year's numbers.

 Cyber Monday curbside and in-store pickup